 Mining and milling activities at ESM continued to ramp-up during the past year with commercial production having been declared on January 1, 2020.
-Increased productivities and improved operating costs are expected to continue into 2021 and have better positioned the mine for future success.
-The completion of the revised mine plan, incorporating the higher-grade New Fold zone in the #4 mine and near-mine Hoist House, Turnpike and Pumphouse potential open pits in early 2021 will guide Titan's capital investment decisions for the underground and open pit projects at ESM.
+Increased productivities and improved operating costs are expected to continue into 2022 and have better positioned the mine for future success.
+The completion of the revised mine plan, incorporating the higher-grade New Fold zone in the #4 mine and near-mine Hoist House, Turnpike and Pumphouse potential open pits expected in mid-2022 will guide Titan's capital investment decisions for the underground and open pit projects at ESM.
+In addition, the Company continues to examine various financing options to bolster the Company's treasury.